DEF

 We speak of tachycardia when the pulse rate at rest rises to over 100 per minute.
 Heart rates of more than 120/ min are often perceived as tachycardia.
 It is important to get a check up, since it can be a serious situation that requires immediate medical attention.

-When the heart beats at a rate below 60 per minute, it’s called a bradycardia.
 The normal resting pulse rate is between 60 and 100 per minute.
-The resting heart rate is very variable and is influenced by different factors (sex, age, fitness level, body weight, medication, ...).
-The heart pumps oxygen-enriched blood through the body like a constantly running motor.
-Under stress the heart rate should increase, if this is not sufficient, it is called chronotropic incompetence.
-It is usually the result of a disease or age-related degeneration of the heart's internal pace giver - the sinus node.
-If this insufficient heart rate increase or sinus bradycardia leads to symptoms such as dizziness or even fainting, the implantation of a pacemaker can help.
+It is individually very variable and is influenced by various factors (gender, age, fitness level, body weight, medication, etc.).
+The heart constantly pumps oxygen-enriched blood through the body like an incessantly running motor.
+Under stress, the heart rate should increase - if this does not happen, we speak of chronotropic incompetence.
+This is usually the result of a disease or age-related degeneration of the heart's main clock generator - the so-called sinus node.
+If the inadequate heart rate increase or sinus bradycardia leads to symptoms such as dizziness or even fainting spells, the implantation of a pacemaker can help.

 Tachycardia from the atria